Anne-Marie Oomen

-Anne-Marie Oomen co-authored Lake Michigan Mermaid: A Tale in Poems (with poet Linda Nemec Foster), a Michigan Notable Book, 2019.
-She wrote Love, Sex and 4-H, (Next Generation Indie Award for memoir); Pulling Down the Barn, and House of Fields, (Michigan Notable Books); An American Map: Essays, and a full-length collection of poetry, Uncoded Woman (Milkweed Editions).
-She edited Elemental, A Collection of Michigan Nonfiction (Michigan Notable Book, 2019), and Looking Over My Shoulder: Reflections on the Twentieth Century.
-She has written seven plays, including award-winning Northern Belles (inspired by oral histories of women farmers), and Secrets of Luuce Talk Tavern, 2012 winner of the CTAM contest.
-She adapted the meditations of Gwen Frostic for Chaotic Harmony, a choreopoem.
-She is founding editor of Dunes Review, former president of Michigan Writers, Inc., instructor at the Solstice MFA in Creative Writing at Pine Manor College, MA; Interlochen College of Creative Arts; and appears at conferences throughout the country.
-She and her husband, David Early, built their home near Empire, Michigan. www.anne-marieoomen.com
+Anne-Marie Oomen’s book As Long as I Know You: The Mom Book won AWP’s Sue William Silverman Nonfiction Award (University of Georgia Press), a Michigan Notable Book Award, and a silver IPPY award.
+The Long Fields, from Cornerstone Press, is a just released retrospective: collected essays and shorts.
+Other titles include The Lake Michigan Mermaid (with poet, Linda Nemec Foster, Michigan Notable Book 2019), Love, Sex and 4-H, (Next Generation Indie Award for memoir); Pulling Down the Barn and House of Fields, (Michigan Notable Books)—all focused on rural Michigan culture; also An American Map: Essays, and a collection of poetry, Uncoded Woman (Milkweed Editions).
+She edited Elemental: A Collection of Michigan Nonfiction (Michigan Notable Book), and Looking Over My Shoulder: Reflections on the Twentieth Century (A Michigan Humanities Council Project).
+The Lake Huron Mermaid is forthcoming.
+She has written seven plays, including award-winning Northern Belles (inspired by oral histories of women farmers), and Secrets of Luuce Talk Tavern, winner of the CTAM contest.
+She is founding editor of Dunes Review, former president and current board member of Michigan Writers, and serves as instructor at Solstice MFA in Creative Writing at Lasell University (MA) and at Interlochen College of Creative Arts.
+She appears at conferences throughout the country.
+She and her husband, David Early, have built their handmade home on wild acreage near Empire, Michigan, and a beloved Lake Michigan. www.anne-marieoomen.com www.anne-marieoomen.com

 The Lake Michigan Mermaid